CraigHutchinson/Crog.Uk/_posts/2024-02-15-5Kw Heat Pump SCOP.md

 - Fix data-entry error on Ebac 45C 4.63 to 4.38 (down to 4th)
 - 2024-02 Ovum AC208P from `5.78` to `5.53` @ 35C, `4.15` to `4.00` @ 55C etc. [old-datasheet](https://www.ovum.at/wp-content/uploads/2023/10/ACP_Datenblatt_alle_Web_230928.pdf)
 - 2024-02 EBac H1A05WG-GB from `5.11` to `4.91` @ 35C, `4.12` to `3.96` @ 55C  [old-datasheet](https://ebac-serverless.files.svdcdn.com/production/default/EBA%E2%80%A2230341_AIR-SOURCE-HEAT-PUMP-E-BROCHURE_HOT-WATER-CYLINDER.pdf?dm=1695277753)
+- 2024-04-25 Added Aira 6KW 1.0 with SCOP figures from MCS Product Database